|Teaching method||Contact hours|

 Degradation of natural resources, vulnerability of agricultural systems, fragile governments, environmental pollution, public health issues, climate change and rural poverty are but some of the interconnected global challenges or ‘wicked problems’ for which new answers must be found.
 People and organizations that aim to find solutions to these multifaceted complex problems need to forge a coherent balance between novel social, technical and institutional components, that anticipates user requirements and contextual conditions.
-Facilitating such a balance requires creative learning and negotiation processes amongst the different stakeholders, including natural and social scientists, connected to the issue.
-Systems innovation thinking and transdisciplinary research and design approaches can support these innovation processes, supporting broader transitions towards sustainability.
-This course will address conceptual, methodological and practical dimensions of systems thinking in innovation to deal with transformative change in both industrialized and developing countries.
+Finding such balance requires innovations in innovation theory and practice, in the art of making knowledge relevant.
+Facilitating such a balance also requires creative learning and negotiation amongst the different stakeholders, including natural and social scientists.
+Systemic thinking and transdisciplinary research approaches in particular can support these innovation processes, supporting broader transitions towards transformative change.
+This course will address conceptual, methodological and practical dimensions of systems and innovation thinking and their capacity to facilitate transformative change both in industrialised and developing countries.

 After successful completion of this course students are expected to be able to: